hlbao/description_generation/README.md

 For the second update, see clean.py, cleaned.zip (cleaned data), contants.py (aiming to remove special char).

-documentcovert.py is just a small programe for converting text to cvs.
+documentcovert.py is just a small programe for converting text to csv.

+Using a package 'Spacy Model: https://spacy.io/' it provides different language which has not been decided. $pip install -U spacy

 -----------Update3_Evolutionary_Search----------------------------------------------------------------------------------------